Indexing-Your-Heart/game/README.md

 ```
 Available recipes:
     build-all-deps           # Build all dependencies
+    build-all-deps-ci        # Build all dependencies for CI
     build-dep LIB_FLAGS +DEPENDENCIES # Build a specified set of dependencies with some flags
-    build-swift-godot        # Builds the SwiftGodot xcframework.
     clean                    # Cleans alls dependencies, logs, etc.
     clean-all-deps           # Cleans all dependencies
     clean-dep +DEPENDENCIES  # Cleans a specified set of dependencies